bprox/xbox-audio-setup/README.md

 Around the same time I was itching for better audio, I started a new job and treated myself to some higher-end headphones (Sennheiser HD6XXs).
 They are high impedance, open-back headphones.
 This basically means you need extra power to drive them properly (more on this later).

-They were so light and comfy that I wanted to use them for gaming -- but going down this path would undoubtedly complicate my setup.
+They were so light and comfy and the sound stage was MUCH better than my original headset so I knew they would make for a great set of cans for gaming.
+But, going down this path would undoubtedly complicate my setup.

 ## Xbox Limitations